Who's Behind Listverse?

 Even Jack Nicholson has spoken candidly about his drug use.
 In a 1980 interview, he said, “Drugs ain’t no big thing,” and he still loved to get high “about four days a week.”

 Hollywood is no stranger to publicity stunts, and there’s no limit to how far the industry will go to get the public’s attention.
 Back in 2014, there was a lot of talk about Kanye West and Kim Kardashian fighting for a spot on the cover of Vogue.
 When the magazine’s editor-in-chief, Anna Wintour, finally decided to place them on the front page of the fashion magazine, she created an intense firestorm.
 Some readers threatened to cancel their Vogue subscriptions, calling Kimye disgraceful and inappropriate for the iconic publication.

-Wintour later went on the record and said if the magazine had stuck with “tasteful” cover stars, no one would have batted an eye.
+Wintour later went on the record and said that no one would have batted an eye if the magazine had stuck with “tasteful” cover stars.
 But by placing West and Kardashian on the cover, she drummed up some much-needed publicity for the magazine.
 In the entertainment world, any kind of attention is good, even if it’s bad.

 7 Eating Disorders

 The pressure to look beautiful and thin has caused some stars to suffer from eating disorders.
 Being in front of the spotlight means they’re put underneath a microscope 24/7.
 Not only are they judged by their fans and the public, but sometimes their agents and managers can pressure them to drop pounds in unhealthy ways, too.

 Demi Lovato remembered at the age of “2 or 3 years old,” she would look down at her belly and wonder if it would ever be flat.
 As she grew older, she struggled with an eating disorder and would relapse after difficult periods in her life.
 After breaking up with her ex, Wilmer Valderrama, she binged and purged because she missed him.